Mohosin999/Case-Study/Resume_Builder_Application/README.md

 **AI Integration Skills:** I gained hands-on experience integrating AI into a practical application.
 Working with Google Gemini AI taught me how to manage AI data flows, which will be valuable for future projects involving AI.

-**`Problem-Solving with Resources:`** Throughout this project, I relied heavily on resources like ChatGPT.
-This tool allowed me to overcome technical challenges quickly.
+**Problem-Solving with Resources:** Throughout this project, I relied heavily on resources like ChatGPT to find solutions to complex problems.
+Using this tool allowed me to overcome technical challenges swiftly, improving my ability to solve problems on the fly and enhancing my productivity.